boazbk/tcs/lec_02_representation.md

 * Representing an object as a string (often of zeroes and ones).
 * Examples of representations for common objects such as numbers, vectors, lists, graphs.
 * Prefix-free representations.
-* Cantor's Theorem: The real numbers are cannot be represented exactly as finite strings.
+* Cantor's Theorem: The real numbers cannot be represented exactly as finite strings.

 >_"The alphabet (sic) was a great invention, which enabled men (sic) to store and to learn with little effort what others had learned the hard way -- that is, to learn from books rather than from direct, possibly painful, contact with the real world."_, B.F.
 Skinner